Jiaaa1014/configurations/webpack.config.js.md

 ```
 and current project diretory has `wevpackconDir/build.js`

-## Add `watch` in `modules.export`, same level as `output`.
+## Add `watch` in `modules.export`(failed, found at 01/23/2018)
 As we change or modify the file, it automatically runs `webpack`
 ```js
 watch: true
 ```

 ## We used to add `<link>` at the `index.html` to styling, if wanna try wrapping .css files by webpack?

-Because config hasn't get the clear mission yet, that warn `You may need an appropriate loader to handle this file type`
+Because config hasn't get the clear mission yet, got warning `You may need an appropriate loader to handle this file type`

 #### step1.
 So first downlaod package using `yarn` 'cause `npm` sucks...
 ```shell